-When I attended the Open Day at the University of Sunderland, I found the atmosphere was more positive than at other universities, and that staff and student representatives were more than happy to answer my questions.
+When I attended an Open Day at the University of Sunderland, I found the atmosphere was more positive than at other universities, and that staff and student representatives were more than happy to answer my questions.
 I also read the staff profiles on the University's website, which was encouraging, as the lecturers' subject areas were diverse and interesting.

 My favourite part of the course is the theory-based classes where everyone can share their viewpoint in a safe, non-judgemental space.
 Often this results in creative discussion as issues are contemporary and in the news.
 I also like the opportunities for student engagement.
-For example if we provide feedback about the course, we can make it even better for the next generation of students.
+For example, if we provide feedback about the course, we can make it even better for the next generation of students.

 My lecturer encouraged me to take up some voluntary work for social organisations that were linked to what I wanted to do after I graduate.
 I started volunteering for Hartlepool Carers, stating that I wanted to learn every role, as I had the ambition to start my own charity.
 I started out on reception, which was advantageous as I got to meet all members of the team, board members and other agencies involved with the delivery of their service.
 After the receptionist came back to work, I was asked by the manager what I wanted to do next.
-I told her that I would like to start a mindfulness and relaxation group, and developed sessions including meditation, a reading and audio/video segments.
+I told her that I would like to start a mindfulness and relaxation group, and developed sessions including meditation, a reading, and audio/video segments.

 Next, I started a men’s group in collaboration with another volunteer, as health does not discriminate on the basis of gender, but fewer men were accessing the service than women.
 I have also been asked by Hartlepool Carers to collaborate with another volunteer to get an 18-25 group started, made up of people who were previously young carers.